 INTRODUCTION TO THE PROJECT

-The Quarry Project is a site specific dance/theatre piece being created for the Wells Lamson quarry, the oldest, deepest granite quarry in the country, now flooded and in “reserve”.
-Previously owned by Rock of Ages and now owned by Polycor, a Quebec corporation, the quarry is in the small village of Websterville whose residents’ relatives worked in the Wells Lamson.
+The Quarry Project is a site specific dance/theatre piece being created for the Wells Lamson quarry, the oldest, deepest granite quarry in the country, now flooded and in “reserve.”
+Previously owned by Rock of Ages and now owned by Polycor, a Quebec corporation, the quarry is in the small village of Websterville.
+Many residents had relatives who worked in the Wells Lamson, and many still work in the active nearby quarry.

 In the spring of 2016, I began the process of securing permission to work in this extremely compelling and challenging site.
-During these eighteen months, while I negotiated with the corporation, I visited the site many times, alone and with my artistic partners (Leslie Anderson – costumes/set, Stefan Jacobs – lighting, Dave Severance – music, Laurel Jenkins – choreography, Lida Winfield – ensemble training and community relations, and Jesse Huffman – film).
-Often the conversations were about scale and how to achieve intimacy in a five- acre setting.
-As time passed, I kept returning to the feeling of awe and other-worldliness as my guide in the dreaming up of this piece, trusting that intimacy will be achieved.
+During these eighteen months, while I negotiated with the corporation, I visited the site many times, alone and with my several of my artistic partners.

 In addition to discussions with my collaborators, planning meetings were held with people helping with flotation surfaces, educational aspects, town connections, and general organizing.
 In the areas unfamiliar to me but crucial to the permission and ultimate success of the piece, I enlisted a pro bono team of experts in the fields of law, insurance, and corporations.
 They guided me (and will continue to be available for the life of the project) through the tangle of rules and regulations.